Christian Cage: The Un-Americans (2001–2002)

-Christian formed an alliance with fellow Canadian wrestler Lance Storm on the June 20 episode of SmackDown!, complaining that the WWE has a history of prejudice against Canadians, bringing up the Montreal Screwjob as an example.
+On the March 25 episode of Raw, Christian was drafted to the SmackDown! brand as part of the 2002 WWF draft lottery.
+Christian formed an alliance with fellow Canadian wrestler Lance Storm on the June 20 episode of SmackDown!.
 On the June 27 episode of SmackDown!, Test, another Canadian, joined their team, now called The Un-Americans.
-Christian and Storm won the WWE Tag Team Championship at Vengeance by defeating Edge and Hollywood Hulk Hogan.
-The trio then defected from SmackDown! to Raw, appearing on the July 29 episode of Raw to attack The Undertaker.
-The Un-Americans teamed with Triple H, to defeat WWE Undisputed Champion The Rock, The Undertaker and Booker T and Goldust in an eight-man tag team match on the August 12 episode of Raw, after Test pinned Undertaker.
-At SummerSlam Christian and Storm retained the WWE Tag Team Championship against Booker T and Goldust, before interfering in Test's match with the Undertaker later in the night, only to be tossed out of the ring and for Undertaker to defeat Test.
+Christian and Storm won the WWE Tag Team Championship at Vengeance on July 21 by defeating Edge and Hollywood Hulk Hogan.
+The trio then defected from SmackDown! to the Raw brand (moving the WWE Tag Team Championship to Raw in the process), appearing on the July 29 episode of Raw to attack The Undertaker.
+The Un-Americans teamed with Triple H, to defeat WWE Undisputed Champion The Rock, The Undertaker and Booker T and Goldust in an eight-man tag team match on the August 12 episode of Raw, after Test pinned The Undertaker.
+At SummerSlam on August 25, Christian and Storm retained the WWE Tag Team Championship against Booker T and Goldust, before interfering in Test's match with The Undertaker later in the night, only to be tossed out of the ring and for The Undertaker to defeat Test.
 On the August 26 episode of Raw, the Un-Americans attempted to burn the American flag, but were stopped by Booker T, Goldust and a returning Kane.
 On the September 2 episode of Raw, William Regal joined the team.
 Regal, an Englishman, was the only member of the team not of Canadian nationality.
 At Unforgiven on September 22, The Un-Americans lost to Bubba Ray Dudley, Kane and Booker T and Goldust.
 The Un-Americans lost the WWE Tag Team Championship the next night on Raw to the team of The Hurricane and Kane.
 On the September 30 episode of Raw, both Christian and Storm lost matches to Randy Orton, while Regal and Test lost to Rob Van Dam and Tommy Dreamer.
 This led to all four members attacking each other, thus disbanding the team.